 a “VTS authority is appointed and legally empowered”

-The Contracting Government / Competent Authority should adopt the Checklist as a mechanism to ensure their obligations for the operation and delivery of VTS is consistent with IMO Resolutions.
+The Contracting Government / competent authority should adopt the Checklist as a mechanism to ensure their obligations for the operation and delivery of VTS is consistent with IMO Resolutions.

 Further, they should ensure the on-going effectiveness of the VTS and consistency with international guidelines through periodic assessment, either via:

-assessment by the Competent Authority, or
+assessment by the competent authority, or

 assessment by an accredited third party.